Sure Dividend

 Chevron is one of 6 integrated oil and gas super-majors, along with:

-Like the other integrated supermajors, Chevron engages in upstream oil and gas production, as well as downstream refining businesses.
+Like the other integrated supermajors, Chevron engages in upstream oil and gas production and downstream refining businesses.
 In 2023, Chevron generated 74% of its earnings from its upstream segment.
 Therefore, it is highly sensitive to the underlying commodity price.

-Global oil demand has continued to steadily increase in the years since the coronavirus pandemic.
+Global oil demand has continued to increase in the years since the coronavirus pandemic steadily.
 Separately, oil and gas prices have been elevated due to the war in Ukraine and resulting sanctions on Russia.
 Before the sanctions, Russia was producing about 10% of global oil output and one-third of natural gas consumed in Europe.

-The benefit from these exceptionally favorable conditions was evident in the performance of Chevron in 2022, although conditions softened in 2023 as prices of oil and gas have moderated off their peaks.
+The benefit from these exceptionally favorable conditions was evident in Chevron’s performance in 2022, although conditions softened in 2023 and 2024 as oil and gas prices moderated off their peaks.

 Growth Prospects